City Partnership London

 In addition, Berlin and London are very active partners in the C40 climate alliance and are working together in this international city organization to find sustainable solutions to global warming.

-In 2018 Governing Mayor Müller’s visit to London and Mayor Kahn’s visit to Berlin were two of the highlights of our cooperation.
-Along with Mayor Carmena of Madrid and Governing Mayor Müller, Mayor Khan took part in a panel discussion held in Berlin on the challenges faced by metropolises against the backdrop of Brexit, migration, and integration.
+In 2018, the former Governing Mayor Müller’s visit to London and Mayor Kahn’s visit to Berlin were two of the highlights of our cooperation.
+Along with Mayor Carmena of Madrid and the former Governing Mayor Müller, Mayor Khan took part in a panel discussion held in Berlin on the challenges faced by metropolises against the backdrop of Brexit, migration, and integration.

-Unfortunately, the coronavirus pandemic made it impossible for Berlin and London to celebrate the 20th anniversary of their city partnership with events held in person.
-As a result, on Berlin’s initiative, the mayors of both cities, London & Partners, and Berlin Partner for Business and Technology decided to hold a half-day event online instead that was designed to provide comprehensive information on both the consequences of Brexit and opportunities for continuing our cooperation in the future.
+Unfortunately, the coronavirus pandemic made it impossible for Berlin and London to celebrate the 20th anniversary of their city partnership with in-person events.
+As a result, on Berlin’s initiative, the mayors of both cities, London & Partners, and Berlin Partner for Business and Technology decided to hold a half-day online event instead that was designed to provide comprehensive information on both the consequences of Brexit and opportunities for continuing our cooperation in the future.

-Governing Mayor Michael Müller and Mayor Sadiq Khan reported on the dynamic economic regions and particular strengths of the two cities.
-Watch the conversation between the CEOs of London & Partners and Berlin Partner for Business and Technology, Laura Citron and Dr. Stefan Franzke, who venture a look into the future and reaffirm the partnership between the two business promotion agencies.
+Former Governing Mayor Michael Müller and Mayor Sadiq Khan reported on their dynamic economic regions and the particular strengths of the two cities.
+You can watch the conversation between the CEOs of London & Partners and Berlin Partner for Business and Technology, Laura Citron and Dr. Stefan Franzke, who venture a look into the future and reaffirm the partnership between the two business promotion agencies.

 Governing Mayor of Berlin